 Understanding What a Second DUI Conviction Entails

 Second DUI charges can be somewhat confusing, because for some purposes, it does matter when your first offense was, and for some, it does not matter when your first offense was.
 There is a five-year look-back period that is taken into account when some sentencing factors are considered.
-An attorney can help you determine exactly what heightened charges you might be facing based on when your first offense took place.
+An experienced defense attorney can help you determine exactly what heightened charges you might be facing based on when your first offense took place.

 For example, take the possibility of jail time.
 Regardless of when your first offense was, whether your first charge was 10 years ago or ten months ago, you can be sentenced to up to nine months in prison for a second DUI offense in Florida if there are no aggravating factors present.
 And if your first offense was more than five years ago, you may not be sentenced to serve any jail time at all.

-However, if your second offense takes place within 5 years of your first offense, there is a mandatory minimum 10-day imprisonment you will have to serve, and you can still be sentenced up to nine months.
+However, if your second offense takes place within 5 years of your first offense, there is a mandatory minimum of 10-day imprisonment you will have to serve, and you can still be sentenced to up to nine months.